ShellAddicted/ESP32Servo/README.md

-# ESP32SimpleServo
+# Description
-A Simple Library (idf-compatible) to control Servo Motors for ESP32 using ledc API
+This library permits to control hobby-grade servo motors with ESP32 SoC (esp-idf) using ledc API

 # Getting Started